IRFM/IMASViz/doc/source/howto/plugin_QTdesigner.rst

    :lines: 59-61
    :linenos:

-Lastly, we define default layout of our widget and its contents (plot canvas and matplotlib navigation toolbar):
+Lastly, we define the default layout of our widget and its contents (plot canvas and matplotlib navigation toolbar):

 .. note::